 Neural Stem Cells

-There is a significant need for more predictive in vitro efficacy assays in oncology to reduce both the number of costly drug failures in clinical trials and the number of animals used in pre-clinical testing.
+There is a significant need for more predictive in vitro efficacy assays in oncology to reduce the number of costly drug failures in clinical trials and the number of animals used in pre-clinical testing.

 Our aligned electrospun Mimetix scaffold allows the differentiation of more than 80% of oligodendrocyte precursors into mature oligodendrocytes in 14 days & the production of sheath lengths comparable to in vivo situation within 7 days by 90% of the oligodendrocytes